abrie/go-nam-taxi/README.md

 ##Building the Client

-Use Android Studio 1.4, YMMV.
+Built with Android Studio 1.4, with minimum SDK IceCreamSandwich.

 ##Running the Client